ON THE ISSUES:

 I was educated in Ward 9 public schools, and my four children have followed that same path.
 As a former School Council Chair, I understand the need to support both parents and educators while keeping students engaged.

 Strong schools are built on community safety and well-being.
-Every child deserves to feel safe, supported, and excited to learn, while parents feel confident in their environment.
+Every child deserves to feel safe, supported, and excited to learn, while parents feel confident in the school environment.

-We can do more with the assets we already have—activating green spaces for inter-school activities, strengthening partnerships between schools, and expanding access to arts and culture through venues like Meadowvale Theatre.
+We can do more with the assets we already have by activating green spaces for inter-school activities, strengthening partnerships between schools, and expanding access to arts and culture through venues like Meadowvale Theatre.

 My focus is clear: safe schools, connected communities, and opportunities for every child to thrive.